RENCI/APSViz-collab-sync/README.md

 [![Build and push the Docker image](https://github.com/RENCI/APSViz-collab-sync/actions/workflows/image-push.yml/badge.svg)](https://github.com/RENCI/APSViz-collab-sync/actions/workflows/image-push.yml)

 ## Description
-This product is designed to synchronize data with collaborators.
+This [APSViz-Supervisor](https://github.com/RENCI/APSVIZ-Supervisor) component is designed to synchronize APSViz data with collaborators.

 There are GitHub actions to maintain code quality in this repo:
  - Pylint (minimum score of 10/10 to pass),